-A Norman Winter: An Apple-y Drink for Dark Days of December
+A Norman Winter: An Apple-y Drink for Dark Days of Winter

 He needed a stiff drink when he came inside, or so I reasoned.
 I've been itching since October to create something made from the bottle of Calvados we bought in Paris in 2007 and the cider we always keep on hand during the last three months of the year.

 I have some Norman blood, and have always had a weakness for cider, apples and anything related.
 I was happy to find both pear and apple cider available in the Lot during the two weeks we were there recently (was it three months ago already?) and managed to imbibe a bottle each, along with the legendary dark wine of the area.

 When my husband came in from the cold, stomping the snow off his boots, I handed him a newly-concocted drink I call a Norman Winter.

 - 1/2 cup apple cider

 - generous splash lemon-lime soda or non-alcoholic sparkling cider

 - splash of lime juice

 - 4-5 ice cubes